 If no lung problems are detected, your LDCT should be repeated in one year.
 After two years, your doctor may want you to continue yearly screening, or recommend a different frequency of screening.

 Why You Should Start Lung Screening Now

-If you fall within one of the two “high risk” groups shown in the chart, lung screening is recommended because:
+If you qualify, lung screening is recommended because:

 • It can detect cancer at an earlier, more treatable stage

 • It reduces your chances of dying from lung cancer or lung disease